greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_OPERATOR.html.md

 name
 :   The name \(optionally schema-qualified\) of an existing operator.

-lefttype
+left\_type
 :   The data type of the operator's left operand; write `NONE` if the operator has no left operand.

-righttype
+right\_type
 :   The data type of the operator's right operand; write `NONE` if the operator has no right operand.

 CASCADE
-:   Automatically drop objects that depend on the operator.
+:   Automatically drop objects that depend on the operator \(such as views using it\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the operator if any objects depend on it.
 This is the default.